MarioOjo/MarioOjo/README.md

 ### 🧑‍💻 About Me

-I’m passionate about creating **intuitive, visually appealing, and robust full-stack web experiences**.
+I'm passionate about creating **intuitive, visually appealing, and robust full-stack web experiences**.
 From designing beautiful interfaces to building performant applications, I bring ideas to life with creativity and precision.

-🎮 When I’m not coding, I’m probably exploring the world of **Assassin’s Creed** — from the classics to *Syndicate*.
+🎮 When I'm not coding, I'm probably exploring the world of **Assassin's Creed** — from the classics to *Syndicate*.

 💡 My toolkit blends **React**, **Node.js**, and **Figma**, turning design concepts into meaningful, user-friendly digital experiences.